 This is a most important point.
 Less gear means less weight to drag you down and less bulk to carry with you.
 It means that your movements are easier, lighter and more accurate.
 Because you don’t carry extras with you, you will not get tired as easily, you will not feel discomfort as easily.
 You will not feel thirst or hunger as easily.
 You will be free as a bird.

-If you haven’t tried this approach to Street Photography, I highly recommend it.
+If you haven’t tried the One Camera & One Lens for Street Photography approach, I highly recommend it.
 All the reasons are clearly stated above.
 You will feel a sense of freedom and manage to get into a Street Photography Zen state much easier and faster.
 Having less options to work with gives you the power to make faster decisions and that is a major part of the Street Photography experience.
 So, the next time you are about to head out on a Photowalk, do what my mate Paul Griffiths says and “leave your camera bag at home”.

 Stay Sharp & Keep Shooting!